common-voice/common-voice/CONTRIBUTING.md

 #### Localizing Strings
 We're using fluent to localize strings.
 You can find examples all over the frontend code.
 Some things to note:
-- When adding new strings, make sure that no similar strings already exist.
+- When **adding new strings**, make sure that no similar strings already exist.
 If so, reuse those, so that translators don't have unnecessary extra work
- - When modifying existing strings, make sure to also rename it in all `messages.ftl` files
+ - When **modifying existing strings**, make sure to also rename it in all `*.ftl` files
+ - When **deleting strings**, make sure to also remove it in the `*.ftl` files of the other locales

 #### Need Help?
 For more options, just type: